 Each state has laws affecting what happens to a body after death.
 For example, most states regulate embalming, burial or cremation, scattering ashes, and how to get a death certificate.
 Here are some answers to common questions about these matters in California.

+Filing the death certificate.
 In California, a death certificate must be filed with the local registrar within eight days of the death and before the body is buried or cremated.
 (See California Health & Safety Code § 102775.)
 The easiest way to get copies of a death certificate is to ask the person or organization that files the certificate to order them for you at the time of the death; usually this will be a funeral home, mortuary, or crematory.

-To order complete certified copies of a death certificate, you must provide a notarized statement declaring that you are legally entitled to the document.
+If you need to order copies of a death certificate after the time of death has passed, you can order one from the California Department of Public Health—Vital Records.
+From the CDPH website, you can either download a mail-in order form or submit a request online.
+To order certified authorized copies of a death certificate, you must provide a notarized sworn statement declaring that you are legally entitled to the document.
 (See below for more on who can order death certificates.)
 The statement you need is included with the downloadable application form.

-Each certified copy of a California death certificate costs $21.
+Each certified copy of a California death certificate costs $24.

-In California, there are two kinds of certified death certificates, called "certified copies" and "certified informational copies."
+In California, there are two kinds of certified death certificates, called "certified authorized copies" and "certified informational copies."
 Anyone can obtain a certified informational copy, which cannot legally be used to establish the identity of the person named in the death certificate.

-California law requires the funeral director to get the medical and health information from the physician and surgeon who last attended to the deceased person who is required to complete the medical certification and return it to the funeral director within 15 hours of the death.
-If the death was due to natural causes, the coroner investigates the death and provides the medical certification to the funeral director within three days from examining the body.
+California law requires the physician and surgeon who last attended to the deceased person to complete the medical and time of death portion of the death certificate and return it to the funeral director within 15 hours of the death.
+If the death was due to natural causes, the coroner investigates the death and provides the medical certification to the funeral director within three days after examining the body.
 (California Health & Safety Code § 102795 and California Health & Safety Code § 102800.)

-In addition, if a body is to be shipped by common carrier -- such as an airplane -- it must be embalmed.
+In addition, if a body is to be shipped by common carrier—such as an airplane—it must be embalmed.
 If embalming is not possible, the body must be sealed in an approved container.
+(California Health & Safety Code § 7355.)

-For more information, see the website of the California Cemetery and Funeral Bureau and California Health & Safety Code § 7355.
+For more information, see the website of the California Cemetery and Funeral Bureau's Consumer Guide to Funeral and Cemetery Purchases.

 Burial.
 No law requires a casket for burial.
 However, you should check with the cemetery; it may have rules requiring a certain type of container.